-I want to do it without war, chaos, bloodshed, and catastrophe—the kind of race war scenarios that you find in William Pierce and Harold Covington novels.
-I think those scenarios are completely unnecessary and, frankly, just scare the normies.
-We want to get as many people as possible on board with the idea that ethnonationalism is not only good in theory, but it’s also something that can be accomplished with a minimum amount of unpleasantness, and in fact, it is actually a way of saving ourselves from a great deal of unpleasantness.
+I want to do it without war, chaos, bloodshed, and catastrophe — the kind of race war scenarios that you find in William Pierce and Harold Covington novels.
+I think those scenarios are completely unnecessary and frankly just scare the normies.
+We want to get as many people as possible on board with the idea that ethnonationalism is not only good in theory, but it’s also something that can be accomplished with a minimum amount of unpleasantness.
+In fact, it is actually a way of saving ourselves from a great deal of unpleasantness.
 The current path that we are on is not going to end well, so the sooner that we get onto the path that respects the rights and the differences of all the peoples of the world, the better.

-I: My next question concerns a subject that you have written a bit less about, but it really caught my eye, especially when I was reading Old Right vs. New Right .
-In Old Right vs. New Right you say that we want to free ourselves of both Jews and Muslims.
+I: My next question concerns a subject that you have written a bit less about but it really caught my eye, especially when I was reading New Right vs. Old Right.
+In New Right vs. Old Right you say that we want to free ourselves of both Jews and Muslims.
 Let us assume that Judaism is an ethnicity, at least in part.
-What about Islam, though?
-What if you had a white Muslim?
-There’s nothing impossible about a Dutch Muslim, or a Belgian Muslim, and so on.
-Would a white ethnostate prohibit Islam, and equally importantly, how would it do so?
+What about Islam though?
+What if you had a white Muslim.
+There’s nothing impossible about a Dutch Muslim or a Belgian Muslim, etc. Would a white ethnostate prohibit Islam, and equally importantly, how would it do so?

 Now, what would I do with people who decide to become Muslims?
 First of all, I would have to make some distinctions here.
 There are some people who become Muslims because they are interested in philosophy and mysticism and think, “I’ll become a Sufi.”
 They’re practically not real Muslims, because I don’t even think Sufism is real Islam.
-Sufists were Greco-Roman-Persian pagans who took on Islamic garb, because in the Dark Ages, it was the only way they could survive.
-Things like that I’m okay with, I suppose.
-Although if you made an exception for Sufis, every Salafist and Wahhabi would suddenly declare himself a Sufi, because deceiving infidels is one of the laws of Islam.
+Sufists were Greco-Roman-Persian pagans who took on Islamic garb because in the Dark Ages it was the only way they could survive.
+Things like that, I’m okay with, I suppose.
+Although if you made an exception for Sufis, every Salafist and Wahabi would suddenly declare himself a Sufi.
+Because deceiving infidels is one of the laws of Islam.

 I: You consider yourself a Heideggerian, right?